-- Who will be present and in what role - o Who will be asked to present the case - The right to be represented (by a work colleague or accredited Trade Union representative). - The right to submit comments prior to the hearing, and - o Confirmation that depending on the findings, formal action may result - Provide the employee with a copy of the Attendance Management Report together with any other relevant documents. - 17.4 In exceptional circumstances an employee may be unable to attend the Hearing.
+- 17.2 The manager will prepare and submit an Attendance Management Report to their manager detailing the absence history including referrals to occupational health.
+The more senior manager will then decide whether or not to hold a formal Attendance Management Hearing and will Chair that hearing. - 17.3 If a formal Attendance Management Hearing is considered necessary, as soon as possible after the last absence, the Chair will: - Make arrangements for a hearing to be held. - Give the employee 10 working days' notice of: - The decision to hold a formal Attendance Management Hearing - The date, time and place of the hearing. - Who will be present and in what role. - Who will be asked to present the case. - The right to be represented (by a work colleague or accredited Trade Union representative). - The right to submit comments prior to the hearing, and - o Confirmation that depending on the findings, formal action may result. - Provide the employee with a copy of the Attendance Management Report together with any other relevant documents. - Template letters are available for Stages 2 and 3 and Stage 4. - 17.4 In exceptional circumstances an employee may be unable to attend the Hearing.
 If this is the case, the employee or the representative, must contact the Chair of the Attendance Management Hearing at the earliest opportunity and explain the reason.
 If the Chair, in consultation with HR, considers the reason to be valid the Hearing will be postponed.
 The Hearing will be rearranged as soon as possible depending on the circumstances for the delay.
-The employee should be given a second opportunity to attend a Hearing before consideration is given to convening a Hearing in their absence, however there may be exceptional circumstances where this is not feasible. - 17.5 Where a Hearing is being arranged at which a decision may be taken in the employee's absence, the employee must be notified of this and given the opportunity to attend or to send a representative to attend on their behalf.
+The employee should be given a second opportunity to attend a Hearing before consideration is given to convening a Hearing in their absence, however there may be exceptional circumstances where this is not feasible. - 17.5 Where a Hearing is being arranged at which a decision may be taken in the employee's absence, the employee must be notified of this and given the opportunity to attend, to send a representative to attend on their behalf or submit a written statement.
 On-going sickness is not in itself a reason to delay arranging formal hearings.